 Development of the installation

-Ramboll’s Oil & Gas department has, in conjunction with the Ports and Geostructures department, undertaken critical installation analyses and assisted in developing the pipeline installation procedures for the challenging Okhotsk Sea conditions.
+Ramboll carried out critical installation analyses and assisted in developing the pipeline installation procedures for the challenging Okhotsk Sea conditions.
 This included state-of-the-art dynamic finite element modelling of the pipeline installation.
-The outcomes of the dynamic analysis were:
+The purpose of the dynamic analyses was:

-- To identify location of davit cranes on deck of the vessel and their individual wire length at all times during the pipeline deployment operations.
+- To identify the location for davit cranes on deck of the vessel and their individual wire length at all times during the pipeline deployment operations.

 - To identify needed vessel movement to avoid over-stressing the pipeline during the deployment operations.